naimandi/data-transfer/README.md

 `data_transfer.py`: Matches addresses between the cleaned source data and target data using a weighted fuzzy similarity score, transfers measurement data from the source to the target for matched addresses, and saves the updated dataset for further use. output files:
 - `output/target_with_updated_info.xlsx`
-- `artifacts/source_with_new_address.xlsx`(updated with `Modified Address`, which is the address with apartment/unit information removed)
+- `artifacts/source_with_new_address.xlsx`(updated with `Modified Address`, which is the address with apartment/unit information removed for matching)
 - `artifacts/target_with_new_address.xlsx` (updated with `Modified Address`)

 `matching.py`:  Performs fuzzy matching between source and target `Address` columns using a weighted similarity score, identifies matched and unmatched addresses based on a threshold, and saves the results for further analysis. output files:
 - `artifacts/address_matching_results_85.5.xlsx` – addresses above the threshold.
-- `artifacts/address_matched_85.5.xlsx` –  addresses above the threshold sorted by threshold
+- `artifacts/address_matched_85.5.xlsx` –  addresses above the threshold sorted by similarity score
 - `artifacts/address_not_matched_85.5.xlsx` – addresses below the threshold.